Where to Stay for Brisbane 2032

 Football preliminaries at North Queensland Stadium.
 The Ardo Hotel Townsville is a newer upscale option.

-Close to the entire existing stock will be in use during peak periods, plus everything new that opens between now and July 2032.
+Plus everything new that opens between now and July 2032.
 The most constrained periods:

-• Track and field finals week — early August
+Early Aug Track & field finals week

 01